soderlind/super-admin-all-sites-menu/README.md

 ## Behind the scenes

-> Written by Claude 3.5 Sonnet, prompt: `@workspace list the dataflow, step by step`
+> Written by Claude 3.5 Sonnet, prompt in GitHub Copilot: `@workspace list the dataflow, step by step`

 Let me break down the dataflow related to the timestamp in the super-admin-all-sites-menu plugin: